 Donated goods and services - Donations of goods and services are recorded at their estimated fair values at the date of donation.
 Donated services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased.
 In addition, many volunteers have donated significant amounts of time to the Organization's program services and fundraising campaigns.
 The services of these volunteers are not recorded in the accompanying financial statements as they do not meet the criteria for recognition.
-Further, there were no donated goods or services received or recognized during the years ended December 31, 2023 and 2022.
+Further, there were no donated goods or services received or recognized during the years ended December 31, 2024 and 2023.

-Advertising - Advertising costs are expensed as incurred and totaled \$157,294 and \$168,427 for the years ended December 31, 2023 and 2022, respectively.
+Advertising - Advertising costs are expensed as incurred and totaled \$135,081 and \$157,294 for the years ended December 31, 2024 and 2023, respectively.
 These expenses are presented as marketing and donor relations in the accompanying statements of functional expenses.

 Functional allocation of expenses - The costs of providing various programs and other activities have been summarized on the functional basis in the accompanying statements of activities and functional expenses.
 Expenses are directly allocated where possible and certain expenses not directly related to a particular function are allocated on a reasonable basis that is consistently applied.
-The Organization allocates facilities-related expenses based on the square-footage of occupied offices and other allocated expenses based on actual logged or estimated usage per department.
+The Organization allocates expenses based on actual logged or estimated usage per department.